Fincodr/WebCryptoAPI/README.md

 # SecretNote application source code

-For the thesis, as an case study, a proof-of-concept end-to-end secure example application for sharing encrypted and digitally signed messages was implemented.
+For the JavaScript Web Cryptography API thesis, as an case study, a proof-of-concept end-to-end secure example application for sharing encrypted and digitally signed messages was implemented.
 The example application is called **SecretNotes** and it utilizes the new Web Cryptography API for performing cryptographic operations directly on the web browser.

 The example application uses asymmetric public-key and symmetric secret-key cryptography as a means to protect the sent messages and also provides a digital signature that can be verified by the receiver (if the sender chooses to share identity).
 Symmetric secret-key cryptography is used to encrypt and decrypt the actual message payload, allowing it to be longer than the maximum length that could be normally encrypted using asymmetric cryptography.